Classic Sports Journal

 What's CSJ All About?

 Stars of all types (and fleet animals like Man O’ War and Seabiscuit) were listed by their respective eras.
-Since it’s a large, thick book, one must bypass pics of barnstorming basketball teams (NY’s Original Celts), a write-up of NHL’s original six hockey teams, dramatic shots of Olympic champions, and drawings of legendary heavyweight boxers (i.e. Jack Dempsey vs. Gene Tunney).
+Page after page, I came across pics of barnstorming basketball teams (NY’s Original Celts), a write-up of NHL’s original six hockey teams, dramatic shots of Olympic champions, and drawings of legendary heavyweight boxers (i.e. Jack Dempsey vs. Gene Tunney).
+While enjoying today's games, those that toiled, sweated, and bled will not be forgotten.

-Then there’s Babe, standing at the plate, pointing north with his right arm extended.
+So, there’s Babe Ruth, standing at the plate, pointing north with his right arm extended.
 In 1932, the NL and the AL totaled 20 teams.
-Teams traveled by train; uniforms were wool, helmets were not mandatory until the 1950s, and it took the wizardry of a Dodgers GM and the remarkable courage of a rookie 2B that Black players finally returned to the majors.
+Clubs traveled by train; uniforms were wool, helmets were not mandatory until the 1950s, and it took the wizardry of a Dodgers GM and the remarkable courage of a rookie 2B that Black players finally returned to the majors.
 [Note: 2021: MLB recognized the various Negro League teams from 1920-48 as a major league].

 Note: CSJ's menu lists over 30 e-books.
 Where to start?
 How's this: scroll down and choose a Journal Note or two (or 3 or 4!).
 They are free...and each will give you a foretaste of the changes each sport endured.